jkubos/diffator/README.md

 Fast
 ----

 Again, this library is used in web crawler therefore speed is important.
 During development 3 strategies had been developed before we found suitable one for us.
-You may pick from (M is count of items in left content, Nis count of items in right content):
+You may pick from (M is count of items in left content, N is count of items in right content):
 *  M*N memory -
-*  2*M memory -
+*  2*M memory - Memory efficient but CPU intensive.
-*  Sparse memory -
+*  Sparse memory - Great for similar contents - only non-zero cells in M*N matrix are stored.
+Memory very efficient if contents are really similar.

 How it works